 Each applicant or APP must possess demonstrated skills, knowledge, and experience in their chosen specialty; abide by generally recognized and ethical standards of their profession; hold and maintain a license by the Illinois Department of Financial and Professional Regulation (IDFPR); and have a current record free from exclusions of participation in federal or state healthcare programs, felony convictions, or other such occurrences that would raise questions of unprofessional conduct.

-Each applicant or APP must possess the background, experience and training, current competence, knowledge, judgment, and ability to perform the privileges requested with sufficient adequacy and be able to demonstrate to the Medical Staff and the GB that he/she will provide care to Hospital patients at the generally recognized professional level of quality, taking into account patients’ needs, the availability of Hospital resources, and utilization standards in effect at the Hospital.
+Each applicant or APP must possess the background, experience and training, current competence, knowledge, judgment, and ability to perform the privileges requested with sufficient adequacy and be able to demonstrate to the Medical Staff and the GB or authorized designee that he/she will provide care to Hospital patients at the generally recognized professional level of quality, taking into account patients’ needs, the availability of Hospital resources, and utilization standards in effect at the Hospital.

 Except as specifically otherwise provided herein, each applicant or APP must have an appointment to the faculty of one of the health science colleges of the University of Illinois at Chicago.